AbhiOnGithub/DockerIntroduction/README.md

 Next update the URL to http://localhost/hello you will see following output
 <img src="images/2-localhost-hello.PNG" />

-finally update the URL to  http://localhost/hello/Abhishek {paas your name in place of Abhishek}
+finally update the URL to  http://localhost/hello/Abhishek {pass your name in place of Abhishek}
 <img src="images/3-localhost-hello-abhishek.PNG" />